2026 Puy du Fou ticket prices and visitor reviews

 Les Noces de Feu

-• La Renaissance du Château, focusing on the history of the Château des Epesses (Castle of Les Epesses).
+• La Renaissance du Château, revealing the history behind the historic Château des Epesses

-• Le Premier Royaume, following the life of Clovis, King of the Franks.
+• Le Premier Royaume, following in the footsteps of Clovis, King of the Franks

-• Les Amoureux de Verdun, a walk through a WWI trench on Christmas Eve.
+• Les Amoureux de Verdun, taking you through a World War I frontline trench on Christmas Eve

 Le Bourg Bérard

-Formerly Bourg 1900, this area recreates a village square at the turn of the 20th century during the Belle Époque.
-It is the most modern section of the park, featuring souvenir shops, a bistro, a restaurant, and a photo lab.
+Formerly called Bourg 1900, this area reconstructs the town square of a turn-of-the-century village during the Belle Époque.
+It is the most modern corner of the park, packed with gift shops, a bistro, a restaurant, and a period photo studio.
+The mini-shows staged here, such as the Automates Musiciens and the Ballet des Sapeurs, are a big hit with kids.

 Font-Rognou